 “For now, we see and know in part.
 There will come a day when we see and know Him fully and worship Him perfectly, but until then He invites us to behold Him so that our understanding and thus our worship moves closer to a revelation of who He really is.”

 Thanks to a crowdfund that covered the production costs, the album is available to download for free on Noisetrade by anyone, anywhere.
-It can also be bought/streamed on Apple Music, Spotify and Google Play.
+It can also be bought/streamed on Apple Music and Spotify.
 Songs from Behold have already been streamed about 250 000 times.